Taxalo/ldap3/LDAP-primer.md

     (|(uid=john.doe)(mail=john.doe))

 The filter would match an entry which has either `uid` or `mail` with the value "john.doe".
-In this case, only the `uid` term would match.
+In this case, the `uid` term would match.
 If the user entered "john.doe@example.com", the resulting filter would be:

     (|(uid=john.doe@example.com)(mail=john.doe@example.com))

-This filter would match the same entry, but in this case only the `mail` term would evaluate to true.
+This filter would match the same entry, but in this case the `mail` term would evaluate to true.

-The above examples all use __equality__ filters.
-LDAP also supports other kinds of filters, of which the most useful are __substrings__, for partial string matches, and __present__, for matching the entries where an attribute exists irrespective of its value.
-Filters can be combined with __or__ (as above), __and__ or __not__.

 ## 3.3.
 Other LDAP operations

 LDAP provides the full set of operations for maintaining the DIT: adding, modifying and deleting entries, the analogues of INSERT, UPDATE and DELETE operations on a relational database.
-A notable difference is that LDAP operations only work on a single entry.
+A notable difference is that LDAP changes don't operate in bulk, but on a single entry.
 The protocol guarantees that all modifications of an entry performed in a single operation will be atomic: either all of them are visible, or none.
 The guarantee doesn't extend to a series of modifications or other operations that change the DIT.